eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-commands.md

 ## Command Goals
 A command is executed by the developer to achieve a particular step from his flow.
 We provide the ability to organize commands per goal:
-- _Build_: commands that build a workspace’s projects.
+- _Build_: Commands that build a workspace’s projects.
-- _Test_: commands related to test execution.
+- _Test_: Commands related to test execution.
-- _Run_: commands that run a workspace’s projects.
+- _Run_: Commands that run a workspace’s projects.
-- _Debug_: commands used to start a debugging session.
+- _Debug_: Commands used to start a debugging session.
-- _Deploy_: commands that are used to deploy a workspace’s projects onto specific servers or services.
+- _Deploy_: Commands that are used to deploy a workspace’s projects onto specific servers or services.
-- _Common_: general purpose commands.
+- _Common_: General purpose commands.

 ## Command Context
 All commands are not applicable to every project.
 So we wanted to add the notion of context to a command.
 The context of a command defines the project(s) that the command can be used with.
 For example: a maven build command will be relevant only if the project is using maven.